Pika10/Pong-Game/README.md

 ## Description

 Classic pong game where you try to prevent the ball from dropping by using the paddle.
+- Made for a course project in university.

 #### Power-ups